-Step #2.
-Next, find out the photos or videos you would like to share.
+- Find the photos and videos you want to share.

-In case you wish to share multiple photos, tap on Select at the top right and then choose Share button.
+If you wish to share multiple photos/videos, tap Select at the top right, select photos, and tap the Share icon.

 You might want to read these posts as well: